niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Solar Panel](assets/derail_wire.jpg){: style="height:350px;width:350px"}

-1. Locate the screw terminals on the board
+1. Connect the light wires to terminals on the board as shown
 2. Use a `multimeter` to test the connections

 ---